dayvheed/trash-classification/README.md

 # trash-classification
-The model classifies whether an image is trash or not
+The model classifies what kind of trash an image is